 “The musicality of the triplet takes you to higher places in the Far East (Hua Xia, pipa), Arabia (Abid El Bahri, Ud) and West-Europe (Philippe Malfeyt, lute),” according to Muziekpublique.

-The concert is a collaboration with Darna VZW, a Flemish-Moroccan culture house.
+The festival is a collaboration with Darna VZW, a Flemish-Moroccan culture house.

-The festival requires tickets, which can be purchased in advance on their website.
+The concerts require tickets, which can be purchased in advance on their website.